kennykot/lib_matrix/README.md

 ```

 The determinant is a number that is associated to each square matrix and calculated from the elements using special formulas. \
-Tip: The determinant can only be calculated for a square matrix.

 The determinant of a matrix equals the sum of the products of elements of the row (column) and the corresponding algebraic complements.